CIA activities in Indonesia: Fight against the Indonesian Communist Party

-The Indonesian military was slaughtering communists, but it was presented in the western press as a civil war so as not to elicit sympathy for the communists.
+The Indonesian military was slaughtering communists, but it was presented to the western press as a civil war so as not to elicit sympathy for the communists.

 According to documentation declassified in the late 90s and released in 2001 pertaining to the Indonesian Army's fight against the Indonesian Communist Party, the U.S. Embassy originally stated that 50–100 PKI members were being killed nightly.
 In an air-gram to Washington in April 1966, the estimated fatalities had reached between 100,000 and 1,000,000.

 The fight against the Indonesian Communist Party eventually led to President Soeharto's heightening of power and ultimately led to a brutal dictatorship from 1967 to 1998, marking 31 years of brutality.

 The United States' involvement in these activities is marked with controversy.
-An August 1966 air gram from Marshall Green stated that the U.S. Embassy had prepared a list of Communist leaders with attribution to the Embassy removed, and that the list was being used by Indonesian security officials that lacked overt knowledge on Communist officials.
+An August 1966 air gram from Marshall Green stated that the U.S. Embassy had prepared a list of communist leaders with attribution to the Embassy removed, and that the list was being used by Indonesian security officials that lacked overt knowledge on communist officials.